 Are there any resources available to help me prepare for my exams?

 Absolutely!
 Texas Teachers provides numerous test preparation resources, which can be found here.
+PRO TIP: Be sure to scroll to the bottom of the page to unlock test prep discounts!
 You also will be able to access even more resources in your Intern Portal, once enrolled.

 I’d like to connect with others currently in the program.
 Is this possible?

 Yes!
 Chatting with others is a great way to learn about the program and share study tips.
 We encourage you to join our Facebook community.